Kiaran McLaughlin

-Kiaran P. McLaughlin (born November 15, 1960, in Lexington, Kentucky) is an American Thoroughbred racehorse trainer best known for training 2006 Horse of the Year Invasor.
+Kiaran P. McLaughlin (born November 15, 1960) is an American Thoroughbred racehorse trainer best known for training 2006 Horse of the Year Invasor.

 Background

 McLaughlin was born in an area of the country where horse racing and breeding is preeminent.
 One of his childhood friends was the son of trainer James Burchell and his first job was as a hotwalker.
 He was a student at the University of Kentucky for a year before he decided focus on pursuing a career in the Thoroughbred horse racing industry.
 He spent close to three years as an assistant for various trainers before going to work for U.S. Racing Hall of Fame trainer, D. Wayne Lukas in 1985.
 In 1992 he became the agent for jockey Chris Antley, a job he held until November 1993 when he signed on as the trainer for Sheikh Mohammed bin Rashid Al Maktoum in Dubai.
 He was leading trainer in Dubai three times and has campaigned multiple graded stakes winners.

 In 1998, Kiaran McLaughlin was diagnosed with Multiple sclerosis.

 Kiaran McLaughlin, his wife and their two children currently reside in Garden City on Long Island, New York.
 He is famously quoted for saying: "My first job in life is to be a parent."